kyryloliinyk/design_patterns_ruby/template_method/readme.md

 - mixeing up code that is changing with code that is not changing

+## Solution:

+Create a base class with a template method(s)\
+that controls the overall processing and then to use subclasses to fill in the details

 ### Example:

 Coding a `Report` obect that creating same report in different formats.